emojicode/emojicode/tests/README.md

 - `compilation`: Contains different compilation problems (from very simple to advanced) and expected output.
 - `s`: Contains tests to test the s package.
+- `reject`: Contains invalid code or otherwise invalid operations that must be rejected by the compiler.